Unboxed-Software/solana-course/content/immutable-owner.md

 ### 5. Create Token Account with immutable owner

-Remember all ATA's come with the `immutable owner` extension.
+Remember, all ATAs come with the `immutable owner` extension.
 However, we're going to create a token account using a keypair.
 This requires us to create the account, initialize the immutable owner extension, and initialize the account.

 Inside the `src` directory, create a new file named `token-helper.ts` and create a new function within it called `createTokenAccountWithImmutableOwner`.
 This function is where we'll be creating the associated token account with the immutable owner.
 The function will take the following arguments: